ashishmool/bikerx-nepal/biker-x-nepal-client/biker-x-nepal-client/README.md

 ## Description
 This completely functional tour website is about **bikerXnepal**, that provides motorbike tours in Nepal.
 Here you will find all the sections and functionalities that a tour provider company should have:
-- Tours catalog (w/ filtering, sorting, and pagination)
+- Tours Xatalog (w/ filtering, sorting, and pagination)
 - Authentication
-- Favorite tours (user required)
-- Pricing
+- The Rides
-- Reviews (w/ sorting)
+- Reviews
 - About us (FAQ, Services, Who We Are).

 This is a frontend project (**React, TypeScript, Tailwind**), nevertheless the backend was also added using **Springboot** and **PostgreSQL**.